 My eye training was six months long and it was expensive.
 Very expensive.

-I had to do exercises I had to do with 3-d glasses.
+I had to do exercises.
+I had to do exercises with 3-d glasses.
 Then exercises walking in the street, or driving.
 And exercises crawling on the floor.

-I still practice the second exercise when I start feeling that my world is closing down on me.
+I still practice the second exercise when I feel that my world is closing down on me.
 When fear starts to take over.

 What’s the connection between fear and your cone of vision?

 When your cone of vision narrows, everything outside of that narrow cone shows up as a threat.
-Movements there are in the shadows.
-You narrowed your cone of vision to answer your fears, and it caused you to have more fear.
+You have narrowed your cone of vision to answer your fears, and it caused you to have more fear.
 Bummer.